 My landlord/management company won’t fix my apartment/turn on the heat/etc., or is trying to evict me for an unfair reason.
 Can you help?

 - Possibly!
 Please call us to schedule a time to come meet with us, but first check out these resources: Metropolitan Tenants Organization FAQ and Tenant Tips, Illinois Legal Aid Online’s apartment-related info.

 Does UPLC take eviction cases outside of Chicago?

-- No. Please contact LAF for Cook County cases, Prairie State Legal Services for central Illinois, and Land of Lincoln Legal Assistance Foundation for southern Illinois.
+- No. Please contact Legal Aid Chicago for Cook County cases, Prairie State Legal Services for central Illinois, and Land of Lincoln Legal Assistance Foundation for southern Illinois.

 Does UPLC help condo owners with unpaid assessment issues?